kodedge-swapneel/springboot-on-minikube/README.md

 27. verify changes using ``` cat /etc/hosts ```
 28. Enable tunnel running command : ``` minikube tunnel ```
 29. Then call url in browser : http://ytlecture.com/data
 30. Hurray :clap:  you have succesffuly depploy your first spring rest api on Kubernetes.
+31. Stop minikube using : ``` minikube stop ```

 ### If you want to start by cloning this repository, then perform following steps: